 KENNY'S BAIL BONDS

-Kenny's Bail Bonds is a trusted bail bonds company in the Des Moines metro area with 17 years of experience.
+Kenny's Bail Bonds is a trusted bail bonds company in the Des Moines metro area with over 25 years of experience.
 Owner, Kenny Nulph, has a reputation with his clients as being professional and trustworthy.
 He understands that "bad things happen to good people" and makes the bail bonds experience as quick and easy as possible.

 SURETY & CASH BONDS

 - Reliable & Dependable

 - Credit Cards Accepted

 A: A surety bail bond is one of the most common routes defendants use to make bail.
 The “surety” is another party that acts on behalf of the defendant as a guarantee to ensure that the defendant appears in court for their hearing – in most cases the “surety” is a bail bond company.

 A: Cash bail bonds are ordered by a court to try to guarantee the appearance of a defendant.
 A court typically asks for a cash bail bond when there is the possibility of flight, fines were left unpaid from previous cases, a defendant has a history of not appearing when scheduled, or when an arrest is made on someone from another jurisdiction.